top of page

 solar drone

-Specializing in solar industry applications, Raptor Maps provides software that utilizes drone data to create detailed solar farm inspections.
-Their platform is designed to identify issues such as panel defects, shading, and soiling and offers actionable insights to enhance the maintenance and efficiency of solar installations.
+Specializing in solar industry applications, Raptor Maps provides software that utilizes solar drone data to create detailed solar farm inspections.
+Their platform is designed to identify issues such as panel defects, shading, and soiling, offering actionable insights to enhance the maintenance and efficiency of solar installations.

 drone solar

 Scanifly offers advanced drone software tailored for solar energy projects, integrating 3D modeling, mapping, and analytics to enhance site assessments, design optimization, and ongoing maintenance.
-Their platform improves efficiency and accuracy by providing high-resolution imagery and actionable insights, allowing solar companies to streamline operations and maximize system performance.
+Their solar drone platform improves efficiency and accuracy by providing high-resolution imagery and actionable insights, allowing installation companies to streamline operations and maximize system performance.

 Get answers to common questions about drone use in the solar energy industry.